lmoss6/bzan552/Case_2_-_NFL_Scores.md

 You can now see the top handful of rules associated with a favored team winning the game.

-The first is if the predicted margin of victory is 7-14 points.
-This should not be too surprising to see this rule with the strongest lift, because in the NFL, being more than a touchdown favorite means that the odds are pretty good that you will win the game.
+The first rule is if the predicted margin of victory is 7-14 points.
+It should not be too surprising to see this rule with the strongest lift, because in the NFL, being more than a touchdown favorite means that the odds are pretty good that you will win the game.
 You can also see this relationship illustrated in the following chart, where the winning percentage of the favorite increases the more they are favored going into a game - which also makes complete logical sense.

 ![](Case_2_-_NFL_Scores_files/figure-markdown_github/unnamed-chunk-20-1.png)